Jordan Emaviwe

-Jordan Efa Okwudili Emaviwe (born 9 April 2001) is a Singaporean professional footballer who plays primarily as a centre-back for Thai League 1 club BG Pathum United and the Singapore national team.
-Although he primarily plays as a centre-back, he can also be played either as a left-back or striker.
+Jordan Efa Okwudili Emaviwe (born 9 April 2001), better known as Jordan Emaviwe, is a Singaporean professional footballer who plays as a left-back for Singapore Premier League club Hougang United and the Singapore national team.
+A left-back, he can also be played either as a centre-back or striker.

 Club career

 Youth career

 In 2017, Jordan was given an opportunity to join Italian Serie D club, Castiglione on a loan move from Saint Patrick's School.

 Jordan then caught the eyes of the Switzerland second-tier side, Chiasso after playing for Castiglione in a match against Chiasso.
 He then spent three years at the Switzerland club, Chiasso from 2017 to 2020.
 He is the second Singaporean to follow the footsteps of V. Sundramoorthy in signing a first-team professional contract with a Switzerland club.

 Balestier Khalsa

 In November 2020, Jordan returned to Singapore to sign with Singapore Premier League club Balestier Khalsa.
 On 22 June 2023, Jordan returned to Balestier Khalsa midway throughout the 2023 Singapore Premier League season.